 Yahoo fait désormais partie de Verizon Media.
 Yahoo fait partie de Verizon Media.

 Even with her forces diminished, Daenerys Targaryen looked to be more than a match for Cersei Lannister.
 The “last war” would be one for the ages.
+But what happened during the series’ penultimate episode took many fans completely by surprise.
 ‘Game of Thrones’: Who Died in the Battle of Winterfell.
 Who died on tonight’s Game of Thrones?

 Do you really want to know?
 Game of Thrones: Why Bran's Weirwood Tree Night King Plan Is Significant.
 Share.

 It’s possible he’s after on character in particular (the actor did reveal that he has a “specific target”), but what if that target isn’t a person in Winterfell but the location itself.
-Could the Night King be after something hidden deep in the crypts of Winterfell?
-It’s common knowledge that the crypts are actually larger than Winterfell, and while the castle is heated by natural hot springs beneath it, the crypts remain cold.
 How the GoT books deepen Jon Snow’s Targaryen revelation in the crypts.
 Like most Northern houses, the Starks are a traditionalist family.
 Honor comes before all else, to the extent that treasonous truth-telling is sometimes prioritized over keeping one’s head on one’s shoulders.
 But there’s much more to the Wardens of the North than honesty; with tradition comes rituals and perennial praxes.